mikong/rails-graphql-tutorial/README.md

 # Rails + GraphQL Tutorial

+This project is an API for a [Hacker News][hacker-news] clone using Rails and the [GraphQL gem][graphql-gem].
+It has the following basic features:

+* show a list of links
+* authentication
+* users can create new links
+* users can vote for links
+* search links

 This project loosely followed the How to GraphQL hands-on tutorial for how to build a GraphQL server with Ruby: